Peakboard/peakboard-templates.github.io/_templates/Predictive-Maintenance-Board/en.md

 layout: article
 title: Predictive Maintenance Board
 description:
-  - This board shows some information about how a machine is in shape.
+  - This template is for maintenance.
+On the left side you find the times a machine is running without errors and in which period an error is expected.
+Below you can find current sensor data from the respective line, such as temperature or vibrations.
+On the right side there is a current list of today's audits or a list of upcoming checks.
 lang: en
 weight: 2000
 isDraft: true